iths-jonathan-engman/chat-app-native/README.md

 After the steps above is complete, start the server in web.

 - expo start
-- press "w" for web
+- Press "w" for web

 You can also connect your mobile device simultaneously, by: